- Founders in the Cloud

 What are your reminders to make every second count?

 There is a show called The Bear that I have become mildly addicted to.
 In one of the quieter moments during the second season, Ritchie finds Chef Terry peeling mushrooms in the kitchen of her restaurant.
 He joins her and they have a bit of chit chat about the joy of mindless tasks, how she started her restaurant, and their relationships with their parents.
-Before she is called away, Chef Terry talks about her father and how he kept meticulous notebooks full of seemingly unimportant observations that he found special, and that he would sign every entry with a phase.
-Ritchie never hears the end of the story, but realizes what the phase Chef Terry’s father used when he looks up at the digital clock on the wall and the sign underneath that says, “Every second counts.”
+Before she is called away, Chef Terry talks about her father and how he kept meticulous notebooks full of seemingly unimportant observations that he found special, and that he would sign every entry with a phrase.
+Ritchie never hears the end of the story, but realizes what the phrase Chef Terry’s father used when he looks up at the digital clock on the wall and the sign underneath that says, “Every second counts.”

 In the hectic world of restaurants, you cannot afford to waste time.
 The world of cooking is one of precision and timing.
 This especially true of fine dining where every aspect from food to presentation to temperature requires exact coordination among chefs and waitstaff so that meals are presented to customers on time and in the ideal state to be enjoyed.
 Each individual on the team needs to make every second count.